 Postseason and Finals

-On Saturdays, the qualifying teams face off in the Postseason.
+On Fridays (the Earlpostseason) Saturdays (the Latepostseason), the qualifying teams face off in the Postseason.
 These Series operate in a bracket format, process of elimination deciding who moves on to the Finals.
 The team that wins the Finals wins the Season's Internet League Blaseball championship title.

 Now, on to the guide proper!